Car Transport – The Myths and the Reality

 This is why it is good to work directly with the car transport company and tell them your requirements so they can better accommodate you.

-If you are on a time schedule, and need your car moved fast, you may want to consider an express or priority car-shipping service instead of driving with your car across the country and risking delays and hazards of traveling long distance.
+If you are on a time schedule, and need your car moved fast, you may want to consider a priority or express car shipping service instead of driving with your car across the country and risking delays and hazards of traveling long distance.

 Myth #6: It is expensive to have your car transported

 Cost may of course be one of the most important criteria when deciding how to move your car.
 Many people believe that it is an expensive service that they would not like to pay for.

 However, in most cases it is cheaper to have a car transport company ship your car rather than you driving it all the way to the new location.

 If you need to ship an expensive or prestige car, you will certainly want to save on kilometres, petrol and accommodation, which are likely to cost you much more than if you were to have it shipped.